-Duchess’ first solo foreign visit was to Netherlands in 2016, where she met King Willem-Alexander.
+Duchess’ first solo foreign visit was to the Netherlands in 2016, where she met King Willem-Alexander.

 Mark Steward shared the photos of William and Catherin’s heading towards Buckingham Palace earlier.